FredaXin/blog_posts/creating_functions_for_EDA.md

 patterns in the missing values, and make a decision about how to deal with them accordingly.

-The first function here is to give you a general ideal of the total and percentage of missing data in each column:
+The first function here is to give you a general idea of the total and percentage of missing data in each column:

 ```